nautobot/nautobot-app-golden-config/docs/navigating-compliance-json.md

 3. Link the feature that was just created to a rule definition.
 ![Example Rule Creation](./img/02-navigating-compliance-json.png)

-> Notice: Bogus text data `none` was added to `Config to Match` which is not used in the current implementation.

 4. Now that the definitions are created and the rule is mapped to the platform we created the API execution can be performed.